juandavidzuluaga/doc-otobo-admin/content/processes-automation/web-services.rst

    Web Service Settings - OTOBO as Provider

 Network transport
-   Select which network transport would you like to use with the web service.
+   Select which network transport you would like to use with the web service.
 Possible values are *HTTP::REST* and *HTTP::SOAP*.

    .. note::

-      After selecting the transport method, you have to save the configuration with clicking on the *Save* button.
+      After selecting the transport method, you have to save the configuration by clicking on the *Save* button.
 A *Configuration* button will be displayed next to this field.

 Configuration
-   The *Configuration* button is visible only, after a network transport was selected and saved.
+   The *Configuration* button is visible only after a network transport was selected and saved.
 See the configuration for *OTOBO as Provider - HTTP\:\:REST* and *OTOBO as Provider - HTTP\:\:SOAP* below.

 Add Operation
-   This option is visible only, after a network transport was selected and saved.
-Selecting an operation will open a new screen for its configuration.
+   This option is visible only after a network transport was selected and saved.
+Selecting an operation will open a new screen for configuration.

    .. figure:: images/web-service-add-operation.png
       :alt: Web Service Settings - OTOBO as Provider - Operation